Richard Brodie (footballer): Later career

 He signed for Northern Premier League Premier Division club Rushall Olympic on 28 October 2017, scoring on his debut the same day with a 75th-minute penalty in a 2–0 home win over Nantwich Town in the FA Trophy second qualifying round.
 He scored the opening goal in the Walsall Senior Cup final on 17 May 2018, which Rushall won 4–3 in a penalty shoot-out after a 2–2 extra-time draw.
 Brodie signed for Rushall's Northern Premier League Premier Division rivals Warrington Town on 20 June 2018.
 He left the club on 9 September 2018, having scored twice, after Brodie told manager Paul Carden that he wanted to play more regularly.
 He returned to Rushall Olympic, now in the Southern League Premier Division Central, the same month before signing for Northern Premier League Division One West club Ramsbottom United on 23 December.

 Brodie signed for Midland League Premier Division club Ilkeston Town on 20 February 2019 to provide competition for striker Alex Marshall.
 He moved back to North West Counties League Premier Division club Skelmersdale United on 21 August.
 He had made 28 appearances and scored 8 goals in all competitions by the time the 2019–20 season was abandoned and results expunged because of the COVID-19 pandemic in England.

+In October 2025, Brodie came out of retirement to resign for Skelmersdale United.